bioinf/Sibelia/testingdatasets/README.md

 "synthetic_dataset/generator".
 The folder "synthetic_dataset/out" contains true
 variants and rearrangements, reported by the generator ("truevariant.txt" and "truerearr.txt"), variants and rearrangements found by Sibelia ("variant.txt" and "rearr.txt").
+Please note that translocations are reported as a pair of events, this will be fixed in the release.
 Script  "synthetic_dataset/out/compare.py" can be used to compare files with variants.
-Output of C-Sibelia was obtained by running
+Output of C-Sibelia was obtained by running command:
-command:

 	C-Sibelia.exe -s fine -r nctc8325.fasta -a assembly.fasta -m 1000 -o out